edealfonso/loopXY/README.md

 - Initialize plugin with command:

           $(window).loopXY();

-- The layout element must have class "loopxy" and must be inside a container *(NEXT STEPS: do not require container)*.
+- The layout element must have class "loopxy" and must be inside a container.
 Example:

           <body>
             <div class="container">